No Match Found

 “Automation is how technology can harness points in the audit process to achieve synergy between our people and the machines that they use, so that the sum is greater than those individual parts.”

-It’s one example of how combining people and the right technologies, we can apply an innovative mindset to help drive the right business outcomes.
+It’s one example of how — by combining people and the right technologies — we can apply an innovative mindset to respond to changing business environments.
 It creates a more well-rounded professional, vastly increases auditors’ engagement in their work, and makes the audit experience better for clients, too.
 This effort encompasses all our people, at every level and across the diversity of their experiences.

 Take Zachary Aronson, for example.
 When he started at PwC as an auditor four years ago, he couldn’t have predicted that today he’d be an audit manager who splits his time between working on audit engagements and focusing on integrating more and better tech innovations into the audits PwC performs for clients.